-As of June 30, 2013, we had \$178.9 million in cash and cash equivalents.
+As of September 30, 2013, we had \$180.7 million in cash and cash equivalents, which does not include the \$60.0 million upfront payment we will receive from Eisai in connection with the establishment of the Eisai Second Amended Agreement.
 We believe our cash and cash equivalents will be sufficient to fund our operations for at least the next 12 months.
-We expect that our 2013 operating expenses will be substantial as we continue to fund BELVIQ-related activities, and, at the same time, selectively advance certain of our research and development programs.
+We expect that our short-term operating expenses will be substantial as we continue to fund BELVIQ-related activities, and, at the same time, selectively advance certain of our research and development programs.

-In addition to payments expected from Eisai based on net product sales of BELVIQ, other potential sources of liquidity in the short term include (i) payments from Eisai upon achievement of additional milestones, (ii) entering into new collaborative, licensing or commercial agreements for BELVIQ in additional territories or for one or more of our drug candidates or programs and (iii) the sale or lease of facilities or other assets we own.
+In addition to the \$60.0 million upfront payment from Eisai and other payments expected from Eisai for purchases of BELVIQ product supply, other potential sources of liquidity in the short term include (i) payments from Eisai upon achievement of additional milestones, (ii) entering into new collaborative, licensing or commercial agreements for BELVIQ in additional territories or for one or more of our drug candidates or programs and (iii) the sale or lease of facilities or other assets we own.